tkhq/qos/README.md

 # QuorumOS

-QuorumOS is a trusted computation layer for hosting secure apps at modern cloud scale.
-The OS architecture is based on the principle that threshold, or _quorum_, of actors must coordinate to provision a secure compute environment with sensitive application logic and secret material; no single actor can provision the environment or key material.
+QuorumOS is a trusted computation layer for hosting enclave apps at modern cloud scale.
+The OS architecture is based on the principle that threshold, or _quorum_, of actors must coordinate to provision a secure compute environment with sensitive application logic and secret material; no single actor can unilaterally provision the environment or secret material.

-QuorumOS is designed to boot in an enclave by attesting to the enclave configuration, reconstructing a Quorum Key and then launching a single secure application that can leverage the Quorum Key to encrypt and authenticate data.
+Concretely, QuorumOS is designed to boot in an enclave by attesting to the enclave configuration, reconstructing a Quorum Key and then launching a single enclave app that can leverage the Quorum Key to encrypt and authenticate data.

-The consensus on environment configuration is coordinated through the Manifest document which describes, among other things, the enclave image configuration, application boot configuration, Quorum Key, and Quorum Set members.
-During the bootstrapping process, a threshold of Quorum Key members will attest to the enclaves configuration against the manifest out of band and then post their respective Quorum Key share.
+The consensus on environment configuration is coordinated through the Manifest document which describes, among other things, the enclave image configuration, application CLI arguments, public Quorum Key, and Quorum Set.
+During the bootstrapping process, a threshold of Quorum Members will attest to the enclaves configuration against the Manifest out of band and then post their respective Quorum Key share.
 See the [instance provision](#instance-provision) section for details.

-The Quorum Key itself is can be used by QuorumOS and applications running within to encrypt and authenticate data.
+The Quorum Key itself can be used by QuorumOS and enclave apps to encrypt and authenticate data.

 ## System requirements